 How Jute Fibers are Produced :

 Note: Mineral oil is a complex mixture of saturated hydrocarbons (MOSH) and aromatic hydrocarbons (MOAH).
 It is not readily biodegradable.
-MOAH are also suspected of being carcinogenic and mutagenic and should not be consumed.
+MOAH is also suspected of being carcinogenic and mutagenic and should not be consumed.

 Besides cotton, jute is the most produced natural fiber.
 Though it is considered an environmentally friendly textile fiber with many advantages, here are some things to take into consideration when buying products made of jute fabric: